haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

   - Integrates to other services through bindings
 - **Durable Functions**
   - Used for complex chains of functions, similar to a logic app
+  - Lets you write stateful functions in a serverless environment.
     - Can have functions calling other async functions, chaining etc
   - In azure functions, see more templates, you will see the following:
     - **Durable Functions HTTP starter**